moemursi/react-redux-intro-lab-cb-gh-000/README.md

 ### Step 1: Buid the Store, Reducer and Action Creators

 First things first, use the Redux `configureStore` function to create a store with a reducer.
-Build a reducer, `gameReducer` that can respond to the following actions:
+Build a reducer, `gameReducer`, that can respond to the following actions:

 * `executeRound`
 * `resetGame`